 The Forbush Therapeutic Preschool at Towson serves students ages

-three to seven.
+three to eight.
 The program provides special education and related services to

 children with autism, pervasive developmental disorder (PDD), developmental